wavebeem/wavebeem.com/src/drafts/fresh-new-green.md

 title: >-
   Fresh new green
 description: >-
-  Exploring the thought process behind my new design.
-A fresh new green.
-And I flirted with kiki before going back to bouba.
+  Exploring the process behind my fresh new green, including a design I discarded and the inspiration for my new style.
 ---

 ## Goodbye "Slime Mode"